 For many of us, pursuing artistic projects requires us to clear out and take over some other space in our home.
 The mess and inconvenience of pulling out supplies that must be put away to make the space functional again is enough to keep you from starting a project at all.
 Transforming your shed into an art studio will bring out your inner artist in a quiet space where creativity can flourish without getting in the way of your ordinary life.
-Large windows let in plenty of natural light as the sights and sounds of the garden feed your imagination.
+Large windows such as bay windows let in plenty of natural light as the sights and sounds of the garden feed your imagination.

 Anyone who works from home can attest that balancing your work life and your home life gets trickier when your house and your office are the same place.
 Using your shed as an office space helps to create the mental distance needed to keep work and home separate.
 Even if you have a home office, being one closed door away from your family or other household responsibilities can be distracting.
 The shed/office combo is the perfect way to work from home without the distractions.
 If Steve Jobs could start Apple in his garage, then who says you can’t run a business out of a shed?

 If you’d love to capture the charm of a breezy island beach in your own backyard, then consider a cabana-style shed.
 Cabanas are especially great for houses with swimming pools, but even without a pool, a cabana is the perfect place to host summer BBQs or New Year’s Eve parties.

 We all have those family members or friends whom we love to spend time with, but find it difficult to share space with.
 The shed-turned-guest-house provides a separate space for your guests to stay that’s right in your own backyard.
 You can still be the perfect host while both you and your guests enjoy a little more privacy.Shed/Playhouse